-Many of our portfolio companies will be susceptible to economic slowdowns or recessions, including as a result of the COVID-19 pandemic, and may be unable to repay our loans during these periods.
+Many of our portfolio companies will be susceptible to economic slowdowns or recessions, including as a result of, among other things, the COVID-19 pandemic, elevated levels of inflation, and a rising interest rate environment, and may be unable to repay our loans during these periods.
 Therefore, any non-performing assets are likely to increase and the value of our portfolio is likely to decrease during these periods.
 Adverse economic conditions may decrease the value of collateral securing some of our loans and the value of our equity investments and could lead to financial losses in our portfolio and a corresponding decrease in revenues, net income and assets.